9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-08/lesson.md

   <iconp type='question'>How many code blocks do we have to use?</iconp>
   <iconp type='question'>Do you see any patterns</iconp>
   <iconp type='question'>What is the core of the pattern?</iconp>

+- [ ] **Explain** that the Line Limit is the number of lines students can use to solve the challenge.

 ## 2. Explore: Try It Out (5 min)
 - [ ] **Challenge** the class to rewrite the code to complete the challenge within the line limit stretch goal.